...

-If you’re here to find out about foods that cause allergies, you’ve come to the right place.
-However, before we get into the foods that can cause allergies, let’s learn a little more about this condition and how they affect you.
+You’ve come to the right place if you’re here to find out about foods that cause allergies.
+However, before we get into the foods that can cause allergies, let’s learn more about this condition and how they affect you.
 Firstly, an allergy is the body’s rejection of a chemical substance known as an allergen or antigen.
-This reaction is disproportionately intense related to the minute amount of allergens of its seeming innocuousness.
-Causes of allergies: Any chemical substance whether ingested with food, inhaled, or introduced into the body by any other means can cause an allergic reaction.
+This reaction is disproportionately intense due to its seeming innocuousness and minute allergens.
+Causes of allergies: Any chemical substance, whether ingested with food, inhaled, or introduced into the body by any other means, can cause an allergic reaction.

 Foods as a cause of allergy: The foods described in this article frequently cause allergic reactions.
 Their consumption can also contribute to allergic reactions to other foods or substances.
 For instance, in sensitized individuals, milk may precipitate an allergic reaction to other foods or substances and potentiate other allergic reactions.

-Antiallergenic diet: In any instance of allergy where the cause is not clear, an antiallergenic diet is recommended that eliminates foods that often cause allergies, such as those in this article.
-Afterward, slowly, and in a carefully controlled manner, foods may be added back until the symptoms reappear.
+Antiallergenic diet: In any instance of allergy where the cause is not clear, an antiallergenic diet that eliminates foods that often cause allergies, such as those in this article, is recommended.
+Afterward, slowly and in a carefully controlled manner, foods may be added back until the symptoms reappear.

-Individual sensitivity: An allergic reaction to a specific food or product is only manifested in individuals that are sensitive to it.
-This is highly individualized, therefore: There are no foods or products that produce allergy in everyone.
-Theoretically, any food, product, or substance can cause allergy in a sensitive person.
+Individual sensitivity: An allergic reaction to a specific food or product is only manifested in individuals who are sensitive to it.
+This is highly individualized; no foods or products produce allergies in everyone.
+Theoretically, any food, product, or substance can cause an allergy in a sensitive person.

 Other adverse food reactions: Intolerance or intoxication caused by certain foods must be distinguished from allergies since their mechanisms are very different.